How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Step 1: Getting Started With Retailer Selection

 Start by identifying retailers that naturally align with your category, price point, and customer profile.
+Think of your natural associations of where you think you would go to buy your product.

-Start With the Obvious Players
+Start With the Obvious National and Regional Chains

 For most categories, the major retailers should be easy to name: